core-wg/yang-cbor/draft-ietf-core-sid.md

 example on how this could be achieved, please refer to {{sid-lifecycle-ex}}.

-Registration of the ".sid" file associated to a YANG module is optional but recommended to promote interoperability between devices and to avoid duplicate allocation of SIDs to a single YANG module.
+Registration of the ".sid" file associated to a YANG module is optional but recommended  <!-- sic. --> to promote interoperability between devices and to avoid duplicate allocation of SIDs to a single YANG module.
 Different registries might have different requirements for the registration and publication of the ".sid" files.
 For a diagram of one of the possibilities, please refer to the activity